arrahtech/osdq-spark/README.md

 In order to get started we need to understand the JSON schema.
 They are simple to understand and easy to use.
 Please refer to [Understanding the JSON elements](/understanding-json-element) in our wiki for details.

-Once you understood the json elements, you can refer to our [wiki](/how-to-convert-sql-to-json) to write JSON for respective SQL
+Once you understood the json elements, you can refer to [How to convert SQL to JSON](/how-to-convert-sql-to-json) to write JSON for respective SQL

 ## Things to add